Skip to main content

 There are clashes that can also grow out of personal disagreements that would regularly be addressed by legal mechanisms like courts—which may be ineffective or nonexistent in remote areas.
 Police, in this situation, does nothing.

-In fact, people benefit from each other, unjustly, through a deep sense of tribalism.
+On the contrary, people benefit from each other, unjustly, through a deep sense of tribalism.

 The hakkamat, Sudan’s traditional female singers and poets, are war agitators, who instigate their fellow tribesmen to go to battle.
 This practice of provocation continues till date, despite ongoing appeals from activists to change the custom.